nathancarter/weblurch/doc/plan.md

 ### Better access to automated testing results

  * Improve test app UI
-   * Create an undo button that pops the last step off the history and reverts the document to its previous state.
    * Remove the red and green marking buttons, instead placing a pair of thumb up/down buttons (glyphicon-thumbs-up/down) on *each* state.
 Re-clicking the active one toggles it off.